wrightkelsey/ptta_haiti/README.md

 This archive contains all Stata do files required to replicate estimations reported in tables 1-10, and Appendix tables A1-A24.
 Estimation results are output in tex.

 Stata version 14 or later.
-Requires Stata commands available from SSC : estout, pdslasso, ritest
+Requires Stata commands available from SSC : distinct, estout, pdslasso, ritest

 There are 6 do files and 1 dataset in .dta format.